NikosAlexandris/i.landsat8.swlst/README.md

 > contrast, the size cannot be too large because the variations in the surface
 > and atmospheric conditions become larger as the size increases.

-At-satellite brightness temperatures are derived from the TIRS channels 10 and
+At-satellite brightness temperatures are derived from the TIRS channels 10 and 11.
-11. Prior to any processing, these are filtered for clouds and their quantized digital numbers converted to at-satellite temperature values.
+Prior to any processing, the raw digital numbers are filtered for clouds.

 To produce an LST map, the algorithm requires at minimum: